srl-labs/containerlab/docs/cmd/tools/netem/set.md

 ### interface

 With the mandatory `--interface | -i` flag a user specifies the name of the interface to set link impairments on.
+This can also be the interface alias, if one is used.

 ### delay